British Expat Divorce in Indonesia

 Further, Government Regulation Number 9 of 1975 on Implementation of 1974 Marriage Law (“1975 Marriage Regulation”) regulates a procedure to register a marriage.
 According to 1975 Marriage Regulation:

-- a marriage conducted by Moslem couples, the registration of marriage shall be done by Religion Affairs Office (Kantor Urusan Agama); and
+- a marriage conducted by Muslim couples, the registration of marriage shall be done by Religion Affairs Office (Kantor Urusan Agama); and

-- a marriage conducted by non-Moslem couples, the registration of marriage shall be done by Civil Registration Office (Kantor Catatan Sipil).
+- a marriage conducted by non-Muslim couples, the registration of marriage shall be done by Civil Registration Office (Kantor Catatan Sipil).

 The registration of a marriage in Indonesia shall determine the governing law for divorce.
 Because of this principle, couples with different religions that married in Indonesia usually choose one religion that will be used to register the marriage in Indonesia.